-People like following the examples, so every company should have a face.
+People like following examples, so every company should have a face.
 Nowadays people are brands.
 This slide is about presenting the main figure of your company – everybody knows garage stories of Steve Jobs, Bill Gates, or Jeff Bezos.

 Revealing New Product Development Plans

-If you’re about to present a revolutionary product, then take a look at the slides above: one is for a general product description, another present the project team, and the last one outlines key points (you can easily change the their number).
+If you’re about to present a revolutionary product, then take a look at the slides above: one is for a general product description, another present the project team, and the last one outlines key points (you can easily change their number).

-If you want to include marketing business plan for your new product, see how you can create engaging marketing strategy slides.
+If you want to include a marketing business plan for your new product, see how you can create engaging marketing strategy slides.

 Presenting Project Calendar